BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affix/affixes.md

 ### Sanguine
 ---

-Sanguine can be a bit tricky for your tank, so whenever you are not inside cooldowns you can taunt mobs with low health out from rest of the pull to make it easier to deal with for your tank while also potentially increasing your groups damage since he don't have to move all the other mobs out from ground effects such as Blizzard, Earthquake etc.
+Sanguine can be a bit tricky for your tank, so whenever you are not inside cooldowns you can taunt mobs with low health out from rest of the pull to make it easier for your tank to deal with.
+This will also potentially increasing your groups damage since he don't have to move all the other mobs out from ground effects such as Blizzard, Earthquake etc.

 ### Explosive
 ---